Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

     If **tunable white** is selected as output The Input can be `msg.value`, `msg.kelvin` or `{v:100,t:6000}`.

     **Please select a *value* and *kelvin* picker ONLY**

+- RGBW color object `{r:255,g:255,b:255,w:255}` usable for RGBW LEDs

+    RGB LEDs are not capable to display unsaturated colors correctly as in light mixing white is missing as it is provided in subtractive color mixing by the paper.
+Mixing RGB 100% also don't give a nice white.
+So to get full spectrum lights RGBW Leds are often used.
+    **Important:** make sure that if you send in a RGBW object the RGB part is full saturated. (one component, R, G or B is always 0)

+- HSI object: `{h:360,s:100,i:100}`

+    simplified intensity is calculated by avg(r,g,b) instead value=max(r,g,b) in hsv model. code is borrowed from [chroma.js](github.com/gka/chroma.js/) *nice library for a future conrib-node*

 ## General configuration